Previous chapter | Index | Next chapter

 “You took his arm!”
 Madam Mo shouted, her voice so loud that it rang through Lan Sizhui’s head like a migraine.
 “You said you’d hurt him, how could you, he was just a boy—”

 She tried to attack him like a wild animal, her long painted nails extended like claws.
-Mo Xuanyu jumped to his feet with the same elegance of movement he had shown earlier as they talked, avoiding her attack and letting her fall pitifully to the grass.
+Mo Xuanyu jumped to his feet with the same elegance of movement he had shown hours earlier, avoiding her attack and letting her fall pitifully to the grass.
 “A boy?” he said with honest surprise.
-“How old was he—seventeen?
+“How old was he, seventeen?
 Eighteen?
 He was hardly a boy.
 He heard those two cultivators tell us all to stay inside, and he chose to brave danger like a fool.
 His death is no one’s fault but his.”

 Madam Mo screamed.
-Her words mixed together into an unintelligible string of sorrow, loud enough to make lights shine in the way of the village, no doubt from people coming out of their homes to see what the commotion was about.
+Her words mixed together into an unintelligible string of sorrow, loud enough to make lights shine out of the village.
+People must be coming out of their homes to see what all the noise was about.

 “We need to bring them all back inside,” Lan Jingyi said worriedly.